Jannchie/vscode-color-picker/README.md

 ### How do i stop it from running in languages i don't want it in?

-Just remove the language entry from `vscode-color-picker.languages` in settings.json.
+Just remove the language entry from `vscode-better-color-picker.languages` in settings.json.

 ### What are the languages i can add to the extension?